epicleber/blog_test/research.md

 <a name="phdpub"></a>

 #### Related publications

+- **Cyr N**, Smith TK, Boisselier E, Leroux LP, Kotarampatel AH, Davidsen A, Salesse C, Jardim A (2018).
+"The hydrophobic region of the Leishmania peroxin 14 – requirements for association with a glycosome mimetic membrane". *Biochem J*, accepted for publication.

 - Pilar AV, Strasser R, McLean J, Quinn E, **Cyr N**, Hojjat H, Kottarampatel AH, Jardim A (2014).
 "Analysis of the *Leishmania* peroxin 7 interactions with peroxin 5, peroxin 14 and PTS2 ligands". *Biochem J* 460:273-282. [(abstract)](https://www.ncbi.nlm.nih.gov/pubmed/24635481)